mboorj/mboorj.github.ip/index.md

 </pre>
 <h2 align="center">Hi, I'm Mollie, aka @mboorj!</h2>

-🏫 I'm a first year computer science major at Reed College
+🏫 I'm a junior math major at Reed College and a TA at CTY Bristol

-🌱 I’m currently learning Python and Ruby
+🌱 I’m currently learning Rust and Ruby

-🔨 I'm currently working on a text adventure game, a Twitter bot, and a handful of Sonic Pi projects

 ◾If you're looking for information about *Glider*, you can find it [here](./glider.md)